aaronli7/IIoT_Datahub/data_acquisition/cyber_data/README.md

 3. Wireshark
 4. Python

 Instructions to run network_data.py:

-1. Run the following command on the terminal after installing TShark - `tshark -D`.
+1. Run the following command `tshark -D` on the terminal after installing TShark.
 This will list all the interfaces on which we can capture.

 2. Run the following command on the terminal to start the script
 ```bash